 Many of the 2020/2021 models have also been upgraded with new safety technology.
 The rear seat reminder system is one of the main features that have received an upgrade.
 The system now reminds drivers that a rear door had been opened before the vehicle began its journey – which could indicate a child or pet may still be in the back seat.

 A message on the dashboard display screen accompanied by a warning tone encourages drivers to check the backseat.
 In the future, auto manufacturers will include a combination of auditory and visual alerts to rear-seat reminders.
 Honda has already introduced a camera-based system on their 2021 Odyssey with a camera view of the rear seat.

 See the Latest in Wheelchair Vans for Sale with a Personalized Demonstration

-All of The Mobility Resource dealers carry the complete line of BraunAbility’s Dodge, Chevy, Chrysler, Honda and Toyota wheelchair vans for sale, including the new Chevy Traverse SUV!
-Talk to a local Certified Mobility Consultant (CMC) to discuss the features you’re looking for and they can match you with the right conversion, make and model.
+The Mobility Resource’s nationwide network of dealers carries the complete line of BraunAbility’s Dodge, Chevy, Chrysler, Honda, and Toyota wheelchair vans for sale, including the new Chevy Traverse SUV!
+Talk to a local Certified Mobility Consultant (CMC) to discuss the features you’re looking for and they can match you with the right conversion, make, and model.

 Find your perfect Wheelchair Van